Dorif/fragalyseqt/README.md

 Also since 0.5.2, a **SOAP API** for LIMS and web-tool integration is available via **Settings → SOAP API…** — enable it to expose analysis results and session operations over HTTP on a configurable local port (default 8742).
 The WSDL is served at `/FragalyseQtService?wsdl`.
+Since version 0.5.3, the ILS ladder alignment algorithm has been significantly improved: satellite and blob peaks are automatically detected and removed using distance-based filtering, ratio-of-ratios monotonicity checks, and Needleman-Wunsch global alignment with back-extrapolation from the longest monotone segment.
+This makes sizing robust against degraded capillary runs with multiple spurious peaks around the ladder.
+Saturated peaks (height > 32 000 RFU) are excluded from ladder alignment automatically.
+A **minimum allele height** threshold (default 100 RFU, adjustable on the control panel) suppresses allele assignments for low-signal peaks without affecting peak detection or ILS labelling.
 All the things are done without rewriting any data inside files FragalyseQt works with!

 ## What file formats are supported?